 Submitted by admin on Thu, 01/11/2007 - 08:40.

-TRIP! provides safer sex and drug information and supplies to party people in Toronto's electronic music communities.
+The Trip!
+Project provides safer sex and drug information and supplies to party people in Toronto's electronic music communities.
 We neither condone nor condemn the use of any drug, and provide factual information to help partiers make informed decisions that directly affect their long-term health.
-TRIP! is a grassroots initiative that sprouted in the summer of 1995 and has since nurtured healthy and wise choices among those in our communities.
+The Trip!
+Project! is a grassroots initiative that sprouted in the summer of 1995 and has since nurtured healthy and wise choices among those in our communities.
 Donate today by clicking on the button below!

 Book us for your next event!